 4. Yogurt, Pudding & Nut Butter

 Have you tried our 2-Step Chia Yogurt?
 It combines whole-milk Greek yogurt with chia seeds, almonds, almond extract, a bit of turmeric and cinnamon.
 Throw it in the fridge overnight so that in the morning, a tasty, nutritious breakfast is waiting for you to grab and go.
 Breakfast is the perfect time to get your MCTs—you need lots of energy to commute, tackle that meeting, exercise and more.
-South Beach Diet MCT Oil Powder can blend beautifully in all foods with this kind of creamy texture.
+MCT oil powder can blend beautifully in all foods with this kind of creamy texture.
 Get inspired by the creamy, dreamy ideas below:

 - Coconut Matcha Chia Pudding >